Derek Winslow, History

 “Study abroad was a powerful experience for me…Every second of the trip was valuable.”

-and a lecturer in the History Department, announced he was leading a two-week study abroad program in Greece this summer, Winslow signed up.
+, announced he was leading a two-week summer study abroad program in Greece, Winslow signed up.

-“This is something I had to do,” says Winslow, a senior.
+“This was something I had to do,” says Winslow.
 “I’ve read, and studied and written papers about Greek history and I love it, but there is something about the power of experience.”

 Held at the American College of Greece in Athens, the experiential learning program combined readings by Greek and Roman historians with visits to the places described in the texts.
 Spanier led Winslow and eight other students on trips to the Parthenon, the Temple of Poseidon, Delphi and other significant historic sites.
 They toured museums, explored ancient ruins and visited an archaeological dig.